 Anyone who has been accused or arrested for murder or attempted murder should seek legal representation immediately.

 Homicide Attorneys in Queens, New York

 Homicide is the most serious offense a person can be charged with.
 Even an attempted murder charge can carry severe penalties.
 If you are convicted, you are almost guaranteed a mandatory prison sentence.
 Any person accused of murder or attempted murder should seek an experienced criminal defense attorney today.

 Murder charges are complex, and are nearly impossible to defend without a skilled criminal defense attorney.
 If you have been arrested for murder, it is imperative that you have an experienced and skilled attorney on your side.
-The attorneys at Law Office of Rochelle S. Berliner understand the ins and outs of New York penal laws.
+The attorneys at Law Office understand the ins and outs of New York penal laws.
 We will work tirelessly to help you obtain the best possible results for your case.

 Overview for Murder Offenses in New York

 - Admissible Defenses

 New York Murder in the Second Degree in Queens, New York

 The law in New York classifies murder under three categories.
 New York Penal Law § 125.25 outlines the elements the prosecutor must prove, beyond a reasonable doubt, for an alleged offender to be convicted of murder in the second degree.